alerta/alerta-contrib/integrations/mailer/README.md

 Multiple ```field``` dictionary can be supplied and all ```regex``` must match for the email to be sent.

+If the ```exclude``` parameter is set, contact list will be cleared and replaced with only the contacts of the current matched rule.

 Environment Variables
 ---------------------